bhufsmith/practice/README.md

 # practice

-This repo is for practicine CS concepts and completing challenge problems from places around the internet.
+This repo is for practicing CS concepts and completing challenge problems from places around the internet.